inanc/springboot-vue3-heroku/README.md

-# Spring Boot, Vue3 and Bootstrap-vue-3 Hello World Example on Heroku
+An example project with Vue3, Spring Boot, bootstrap-vue-3 on Heroku

 ## Development